benaziziasmae/UFOs/README.md

 ## Summary

 - One drawback of this design is the difficulty for the user to know what parameter to use for the filtering.
-For example to pick a city, the user would have to go through the table a find the city desired for the analysis.
+For example to pick a city, the user would have to go through the table **data. js** to find the city desired for the analysis.
 - A way to address this would be to present drop-down lists including all filter values in place of the input fields.
 Each list would need to update after a parameter is selected in any filter.